-The Blog, a Portmanteau Word* Blending Web Log as We Blog.
+The Blog, a Portmanteau Word* Blending “Web Log” as “We Blog”.

 Play With Your Words Posted on 05/17/2002, are presented in the following

 - I have always loved words.

-- I loved word playanagrams, crossword puzzles, double crostics, etc.
+- I loved word play—anagrams, crossword puzzles, double crostics, etc.

-- Sometime in April or May of 1999 (I cant say for sure when I exactly did it), I posted, in the sidebar of my homepage: For What Its Worth Ive decided to pronounce the word weblog as we (wee)-blog.
-Or blog for short.
+Sometime in April or May of 1999 (I can’t say for sure when I exactly did it),

-- I didnt think much of it.
+- I didn’t think much of it.

 - I was just being silly, shifting the syllabic break one letter to the left.